mlcommons/training/large_language_model/README.md

 - `EXTERNAL_GBS` to global batch size the external checkpoint was trained with to determine number of samples already consumed (default: 1536)

 Note that using an external checkpoint is needed only for the first training run.
 When _resuming_ Megatron training (e.g. after hitting a time limit), `EXTERNAL_MODEL_CHECKPOINT_DIR` should not be set.

+The log perplexity of the validation dataset on the starting checkpoint is 2.7767 on average (with the standard deviation of 0.00035)

 # 4. Model
 ### Publication/Attribution